herandolph/IAV_population-variation/README.md

 # Population variation in the immune response to influenza
 code necessary to reproduce the main analyses published in:

-Genetic ancestry impacts the immune response to influenza A infection
+Single-cell RNA-sequencing reveals pervasive but highly cell type-specific genetic ancestry effects on the response to viral infection

 HE Randolph, Z Mu, JK Fiege, BK Thielen, JC Grenier, MS Cobb, JG Hussin, YI Li, RA Langlois, and LB Barreiro